obsidian-community/obsidian-hub/00 - Contribute to the Obsidian Hub/03 Contributor Notes/03.01 Structure/Checklist for reviewing Pull Requests.md

 After merging:

 - Run the [[update_hub GitHub Action]].
 See here [[GitHub Actions for the Hub#^3df057|what it does]].
-- Does the [tree of directories in Contributing](https://github.com/obsidian-community/obsidian-hub/blob/main/CONTRIBUTING.md#structure-of-the-community-vault) need to be updated?
-See comments in the source of that file.
 - If a directory was renamed (rare), check to see if you need delete the previous MOC

 %% Hub footer: Please don't edit anything below this line %%